tepez/joi-filesize-extensions/README.md

 Lead Maintainer: [Tom Yam](https://github.com/tepez)

+File sizes are parsed with [patrickkettner/filesize-parser](https://github.com/patrickkettner/filesize-parser).
+All issues regarding parsing should be opened there.

 # Usage

 Usage is a two steps process.
 First, a schema is constructed using the provided types and constraints: